The Origins of the Van Cleef & Arpels Alhambra Collection

 The turquoise Alhambra set, first introduced in the ’60s has been notoriously difficult to find as turquoise that meets the jewelry maison’s quality standard is hard to come by.

 The most recent releases featuring the Alhambra included four models of long necklaces and bracelets introduced at the collection’s 50th-anniversary celebration in 2018.
 Their design also follows the original, this time set with diamonds or rock crystals with grey mother-of-pearl, lapis lazuli or onyx.

-If you’re pursuing pieces of fine jewelry from the designers of VCA, a sale by Fortuna Auction may have just the piece you’re looking for.
-Browse past VCA Alhambra pieces sold by Fortuna here.
+If you’re pursuing pieces of fine jewelry from the designers of VCA, a sale by FORTUNA may have just the piece you’re looking for.
+Browse past VCA Alhambra pieces sold by FORTUNA here.